Skip to main content

 Which company has more employees?

-AlphaSense has approximately 1750 employees, while Thought Machine has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+AlphaSense has about 1750 employees; Thought Machine has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are AlphaSense and Thought Machine competitors?